Dr. Alexander M.H. Längsfeld is a finance partner in the Munich office of Kirkland & Ellis International LLP.

 He advises German and international clients in national and cross-border acquisition finance transactions and other general finance and restructuring matters.
 Alexander has a varied experience in banking, securitization and structured finance, as well as in capital markets law.
+He is listed among the “Best Lawyers” for banking and finance law in Germany by Handelsblatt Best Lawyers 2021.

 Alexander has been seconded to our London debt finance team in 2017/2018.